 All students in programs abroad for which they will be receiving credit remain enrolled at Columbia and pay tuition at the Columbia rate here.
 Students will be billed by Columbia for the coming semester at the usual time.
 The bill will be sent to normal billing addresses.
 Columbia in turn pays the academic costs of the foreign program.

-CC and SEAS students who receive financial aid at Columbia will remain eligible for financial aid when they study abroad with Columbia's approval.
+CC and SEAS students who receive financial aid at Columbia will remain eligible for financial aid when they study abroad with Columbia's approval during the fall, spring or academic year.
 Students must speak with their financial aid officer as soon as they have budget information from the foreign study program and before they register to go abroad.

-CC and SEAS students are therefore responsible for the following payments:
+CC and SEAS students who are studying abroad during the fall, spring or academic year are therefore responsible for the following payments:

 To Columbia University: Columbia tuition at the regular Columbia rate, excluding room, board, books, or any extraneous costs.